Mariss Jansons: Career

 In 2006, Jansons conducted the Vienna Philharmonic New Year's Concert for the first time.
 Also in January 2006, he was awarded MIDEM's Artist of the Year Award in Cannes.
 In October 2007, Jansons (who was Lutheran) conducted Beethoven's Ninth Symphony with the Bavarian Radio Symphony Orchestra for Pope Benedict XVI and 7,000 other listeners in the papal audience hall (Auditorio Paul VI).
 Jansons conducted the Vienna New Year's Concert for the second time in 2012, and for the third and final time in 2016.

 Personal life

 Jansons was married twice.
-He and his first wife, Ira, had a daughter, Ilona, who became a pianist at the Mariinsky Theatre.
+He and his first wife, Ira, had a daughter, called Ilona, who became a pianist.
 The marriage ended during his tenure in Oslo.
 Jansons and his second wife Irina (née Outchitel), a former speech therapist, had a home in Saint Petersburg, where Jansons kept his collection of scores.
 He held both Latvian and Russian citizenship.

 Jansons died during the night of 30 November 2019 / 1 December 2019 at his home in the Tolstoy House, Saint Petersburg, as a result of a longstanding heart condition, aged 76.